RostyslavGitHub/pheidippides/README.md

 # Pheidippides: Email Markup Preprocessor

-Pheidippides is a preprocessor to increase the speed of creating professional HTML emails.
+Pheidippides is a framework for HTML emails that introduces JavaScript functionality.
+This feature helps in designing complicated email flows.

 ## Key Features